LHNCBC/ucum-lhc/README.md

       ignored if neither unit includes a measurement in moles.
 In such cases the mole-based unit must have a single mole unit in the numerator and the mass-based unit must have a single mass unit in the numerator.
-  * 'nFactor' the n-factor (a.k.a valency factor) of the substance in question when a conversion is being requested from mass/moles to equivalents and vice versa.
-The n-factor is the number of electrons exchanged.
-For an element, this is equal to the valency.
-For an ion, this is equal to the |charge|.
-In a redox reaction, the n-factor is the number of electrons transferred in the reaction.
+  * 'charge' the absolute value of the charge of the substance in question when a conversion is being requested from mass/moles to equivalents and vice versa.
 It is required when one of the units represents a value in equivalents and the other in mass or moles.
       It is ignored if neither unit includes an equivalent unit
 * _@returns_ a hash with six elements:
    * 'status' the will be: 'succeeded' if the conversion was successfully calculated; 'failed' if the conversion could not be made, e.g., if